If you're reading this, chances are you either live with depression, or you know someone who does. For me, it's both.

-i.
-That image you saw when you opened this post – it’s a self-portrait.
-I drew it years ago, but the experience it depicts has been a constant companion, on and off throughout my life.
-If my personal experience can help someone else – it needs to be shared.
+The image above – it’s a self-portrait.
+I drew it years ago, but the experience it depicts has been a constant companion throughout my life.

-ii.
-I’ve lost a number of people in my life to suicide as a result of depression.
-In many cases – nobody even knew they were suffering until it was too late.
-This should never, ever happen again.
+I’ve lost more than a few people to suicide as a result of depression.
+In most cases – nobody even knew they were suffering until it was too late.
+And I've personally walked that razor's edge more times than I can count.

 10 Things Depression is NOT: